Kalecia24824/Kalecia24824/README.md

 "Not all those who wander are lost — some of us are just exploring the stacks." 📚

 ---
-> Using data to tell the story of library communities
+> Using data and coding to create stories

 [![Email](https://img.shields.io/badge/Email-kaleciamcneal%40gmail.com-EA4335?style=for-the-badge&logo=gmail&logoColor=white)](mailto:kaleciamcneal@gmail.com)
 ---